14rynx/timer-bot/README.md

     Now view the application and copy the values `CCP_REDIRECT_URI`, `CCP_CLIENT_ID` and `CCP_SECRET_KEY` to your .env file.

-5. Start the container
+5. Start the container.
-    If you run traefik as a reverse-proxy externally:
+    + If you run traefik as a reverse-proxy externally:
       ```shell
       docker-compose up -d --build
       ```

+    + If you want to run this without any external reverse proxy:
-    Add the `LE_EMAIL=your_email@mailserver.com` to the .env file so that certbot can send you info about your certificates If you want to run this without any external things:
+      - Add the `LE_EMAIL=your_email@mailserver.com` to the .env file so that letsencrypt certbot can send you info about your https certificates
+      - Run the docker compose with both timer-bot and traefik with the following command
       ```shell
       docker-compose up -d --build -f docker-compose+traefik.yml
       ```